top of page

 Identity: Who Am I, and What Do I Even Want?

-Reflect on your values: Our values are our life’s compass.
+Our values are our life’s compass.
 They give us direction, guide decision-making, and affect our goals, behavior, and attitudes.
 They’re what make us us.

-When we’re feeling lost, clarifying our values helps us make choices that feel more meaningful and aligned with who we truly are..
+When we’re feeling lost, clarifying our values helps us make choices that feel more meaningful and aligned with who we truly are.

 Here's how to get started: